CloudResolvingClimateModeling/sp-coupler/README.md

 In general, variables in upper case relate to the global model, and variables in lower case relate to the local model.
 Forcings *on* the global model are denoted e.g. f_T, and on the local model f_thl.

+The superparameterization coupler can also store profiles in spifs.nc for columns that are not superparameterized.
+The data for these columns then contain only quantities for the global model, there are no forcings and no local model quantities.

 #### Vertical coordinates

 Profiles in the local model use `zf`, in the root group of the file, as vertical coordinate.
 These are constant in time and the same for all the local models.